Carol Drinkwater: Career

-Drinkwater was a member of the National Theatre Company under the leadership of Laurence Olivier and has acted in numerous television series and films including the highly successful Chocky, Bouquet of Barbed Wire, Another Bouquet and Golden Pennies.
-Drinkwater won a Critics' Circle Best Screen Actress award for her role, Anne, in the feature film Father (1990) in which she starred opposite Max von Sydow.
+Drinkwater was a member of the National Theatre Company under the leadership of Laurence Olivier and has acted in numerous television series and films including Chocky, Bouquet of Barbed Wire, Another Bouquet, Golden Pennies and as Roz, an acquaintance of Det.
+Insp.
+Jack Regan in The Sweeney.

+Drinkwater won a Critics' Circle Best Screen Actress award for her role, Anne, in the feature film Father (1990) in which she appeared opposite Max von Sydow.
 Amongst many other film and television series, she has appeared in Stanley Kubrick's A Clockwork Orange (1971), Queen Kong (1976), The Shout (1978), Father (1990), and the film adaptation of Beryl Bainbridge's novel An Awfully Big Adventure (1995), directed by Mike Newell and starring Hugh Grant and Alan Rickman.

 All Creatures Great and Small

 Drinkwater portrayed Helen Herriot (née Alderson), the wife of James Herriot, for the first three series of the original BBC television series All Creatures Great and Small.
 She left the role in 1985 after appearing in 39 episodes.
+She later said:

-"I'd given everything I could and I couldn't think where else I could take the role, because there was no more material.
+I'd given everything I could and I couldn't think where else I could take the role, because there was no more material.
 I wasn't leaving in any kind of spiteful thing.
 The BBC was so angry with me, they put a ban on using me.
 So they re-cast and another actress got the role.
 I was terribly upset because it was a wonderful role and would have been very good for me.
-I must say now, looking back on my career, it's one of the few things in my life I would do differently, and I wouldn't have left."
+I must say now, looking back on my career, it's one of the few things in my life I would do differently, and I wouldn't have left.

-"Carol will always remain my favourite actress," All Creatures make-up artist Maggie Thomas recalled.
-"She was a breath of fresh air; never moody or difficult, a warm, merry and very natural girl.
+"Carol will always remain my favourite actress," All Creatures make-up artist Maggie Thomas recalled;

+She was a breath of fresh air; never moody or difficult, a warm, merry and very natural girl.
 I can remember our first day on location.
 We were only working with Chris and a cow, which had fallen and become stuck in a small burn, so Carol had decided to come out to watch and meet everyone.
 She hadn't got any scenes that first day, so she was dressed for the summer in her own clothes.
 The shorts she wore were kind of Boy Scout-cum-M*A*S*H ex-army drill, but on her figure they looked anything but.
 There was always an impishness about her and an air of complete unawareness of her own effect on men.
 The male members of the crew went into meltdown.
 She was oblivious, smiling and chatting to everyone, just enjoying the beautiful weather and getting to know who was who on the crew.
-They all remained in love with her for as long as she was the leading lady."
+They all remained in love with her for as long as she was the leading lady.